Red Quinoa vs White Quinoa: What’s The Difference?

 - Build and maintain strong bones.

 Potassium helps the body get rid of excess sodium reducing fluid build-up.
-These help keep systolic and diastolic blood pressure lower 13.
+These helps keep systolic and diastolic blood pressure lower 13.

 According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure 14.
 The more potassium, the more sodium your body will lose.